Zhou Yutong

-Zhou Yutong (周雨彤 (Zhōu Yǔtóng), born September 21, 1994) is a Chinese actress and model and a 2012 graduate of the Acting Department at the Shanghai Institute [Shanghai Institute of Visual Arts - SIVA].
+Zhou Yutong (周雨彤 (Zhōu Yǔtóng), born September 21, 1994) is a Chinese actress and model and a 2012 graduate of the Acting Department at the Shanghai Institute [Shanghai Institute of Visual Arts - SIVA], where she majored in performance and developed skills in dance and yoga.

 Biography

+Xiao zhou grew up in a single-parent family following her parents' divorce when she was four years old, after which she was raised primarily by her mother.
+She has an elder sister.

 In 2013, Zhou made her acting debut in the children's fantasy film Balala the Fairies: the Movie.

 In 2015, Zhou gained recognition for her role as a cold assassin in the fantasy romance drama Love Weaves Through a Millennium.
 The same year, she made her big screen debut in the youth film comedy 20 Once Again as a rock musician.

 In 2016, Zhou had her first leading role in the fantasy web drama The Journey.

 In 2017, Zhou gained increased recognition with her role as a top actress in the fantasy action web drama Cambrian Period.
 The same year she starred in the fantasy romance drama Long For You, adapted from the comic "The Distance of Light Between You and Me".

 In 2018, Zhou played a mermaid in the fantasy romance web series My Love From the Ocean.

 In 2019, Zhou starred in the youth action drama Young Blood.

 In 2024, Yutong starred as a disabled woman in a modern romantic "Will love in spring" drama, adapted from original work called "Lover" by She mu si.

 She also starred in a drama called "In between" mainly focused on modern dating & relationships.

+Zhou yutong played a role in theme short film "A Thank You Letter from Film" for 2025 Beijing international film festival.

+Zhou Yutong is the brand ambassador for Belle and the cultural tourism ambassador for Huainan.